the-collab-lab/tcl-1-smart-shopping-list/README.md

-# Step 1: Fork this repo!

-This repo is meant to serve as the basis for individual team projects.
-As such, your team should fork it and work from the fork.
-Thanks!

 ## Overview

 The goal of this project is to create a “smart” shopping list app that learns your buying habits and helps you remember what you’re likely to need to buy on your next trip to the store.